Retail CAM Reconciliation: Anchor Exclusions and Cost Pools

 1. Inconsistent Denominator Across Tenants

-A center with 3 anchor exclusions and 25 inline tenants should use a consistent excluded denominator for all inline calculations.
-When exclusions are applied manually in spreadsheets, it is common to find one tenant calculated against 120,000 SF and another against 115,000 SF because a formula reference was wrong.
-The total collected either exceeds or falls short of the total pool.
+A center with anchor exclusions and inline tenants should use the correct denominator for each tenant group.
+When exclusions are applied manually in spreadsheets, one tenant may be calculated against 120,000 SF while another is calculated against 115,000 SF because a formula reference was wrong.
+The total collected either exceeds or falls short of the intended pool.

 2. Pad Site Tenants Included or Excluded Incorrectly

-Pad sites (freestanding buildings on the center's parcel, like a drive-through restaurant or bank) sometimes participate in CAM and sometimes do not, depending on the pad site lease.
-If a pad site tenant is responsible for its own property insurance and parking lot maintenance, including them in the center-wide pool double-counts those costs.
-If they contribute to shared expenses (signage, main access road), they should be in the pool for those categories only.
+Pad sites, such as freestanding restaurants or banks, sometimes participate in CAM and sometimes do not.
+If a pad site tenant is responsible for its own insurance and parking lot maintenance, including that tenant in the center-wide pool can double-count costs.
+If the pad site contributes only to shared signage or a main access road, it should be in the pool only for those categories.

 3. Roof Costs Passed Through When Landlord Is Responsible

-In many retail NNN leases, the landlord retains responsibility for structural elements including the roof.
-Roof repair and replacement costs should not flow through CAM in those leases.
-But the GL account for "roof maintenance" sits right next to the account for "building maintenance," and coding errors push landlord-responsibility costs into the tenant pool.
+In many retail NNN leases, the landlord retains responsibility for structural elements such as the roof.
+Roof repair and replacement costs should not flow through CAM in those leases unless the lease allows it.
+Coding errors often push landlord-responsibility costs into the tenant pool.

 4. Food Court Common Area Treated as Building-Wide

-If the center has a food court, the food court common area (seating, trash, cleaning, grease trap maintenance) benefits food court tenants disproportionately.
-Many centers allocate food court common area costs to food court tenants only, with a separate calculation.
-When those costs get lumped into the building-wide pool, non-food-court tenants subsidize the food court's higher maintenance requirements.
+If the center has a food court, the seating, trash, cleaning, and grease-related common costs may benefit food court tenants more than non-food-court tenants.
+Some centers allocate those costs to food court tenants only.
+When they are lumped into the building-wide pool, other tenants may subsidize a higher-maintenance area they do not use.

 5. Capital Improvement Amortization Missing

-A $400,000 parking lot replacement is a capital expenditure.
-Most retail leases allow recovery of capital costs that reduce operating expenses or are required by code changes, but only when amortized over the useful life at a reasonable interest rate.
-Flowing $400,000 through a single year's reconciliation is almost always wrong and will be the first thing a tenant auditor flags.
+A parking lot replacement is usually a capital expenditure.
+Many retail leases allow recovery of some capital costs, especially code-required work or projects that reduce operating costs, but only when amortized over a stated useful life.
+Flowing a full replacement through a single year's reconciliation is the kind of charge tenant auditors notice quickly.

 How CapVeri Handles Retail CAM

-Retail reconciliation requires the most configuration of any property type because every center has a unique combination of anchor exclusions, pad site treatments, and marketing fund structures.
+Retail reconciliation requires more configuration than a standard office reconciliation because every center has a unique combination of anchor exclusions, pad site treatments, and marketing fund structures.
 CapVeri handles this by:

-- Anchor exclusion tracking: Maintains each anchor's fixed contribution terms, escalators, and exclusion status so the inline denominator is always correct
+- Anchor exclusion tracking: Maintains each anchor's fixed contribution terms, escalators, and exclusion status so the inline denominator is always traceable

 - Multi-pool allocation: Supports separate pools for food court, parking, and building-wide expenses within a single property

-- Seasonal variance reporting: Shows year-over-year cost breakdowns by category so snow removal spikes or seal coating projects are contextualized, not just presented as unexplained increases
+- Seasonal variance reporting: Shows year-over-year cost breakdowns by category so snow removal spikes or seal coating projects have context

 - Marketing fund separation: Keeps marketing fund accounting distinct from operating expense reconciliation when the lease requires it